tryin2bdeveloper/Devops_Group5/usecases/usecase-9.md

 ### MAIN SUCCESS SCENARIO
 A data request is successfully received from the analyst.
 The report lists both the populations living within cities and those not living in cities from various countries.
-All relevant data is fetched and sorted appropriately.
+All relevant data is fetched and sorted appropriately for the system.
-The final report is clearly displayed for the analyst to review.
+The final report is clearly displayed for the develop to review.

 ### EXTENSIONS
 Data requested by the analyst is unavailable.

 ### SUB-VARIATIONS
-None.
+None

 ## SCHEDULE
 Due Date: Release 1.0